 c. serve as a forum for communication amongst Recruitment and Admissions Managers, observing a model similar to AARAO itself;

-ARTICLE V – AMENDMENTS
+ARTICLE VI – AMENDMENTS

 These By-Laws may be amended at any annual general meeting by a two-thirds vote of the voting members present.
 One month’s notice of motion shall be required except where all of the members present, and voting agree to accept the motion from the floor.
 Amendments shall be initiated by, or submitted by members, to the Executive Committee for governance review prior to presentation to the membership.